 Is a Sport Pilot trained to lower standards than a Private Pilot?

-No. The piloting and mastery of the aircraft are the same.
-The difference is in the additional private pilot experience at larger towered airports communicating with “air traffic control”, flying at night, radio navigation (which few pilot use now with modern GPS’s) and flying above 10,000 feet.
+No. The piloting and mastery of the aircraft, stick and rudder skills are the same.
+The difference is in the additional private pilot experience at larger towered airports communicating with “air traffic control”, flying at night, radio navigation (which few pilot use now with modern GPS’s) and flying above 10,000 feet with oxygen.

 What is the difference between the 20-hour minimum sport pilot flight training hours and the 40-hour minimum private pilot training hours?

 Less training is required because there is no night flight training, high altitude procedures above 10,000 feet, control tower operations and radio navigation/VOR requirements.
-However, Sport Pilots can receive additional training (beyond the 20 hours minimum required training for Sport Pilots) and be endorsed to operate at control towered airports.
+However, Sport Pilots can receive additional training (beyond the 20 hours minimum required training for Sport Pilots) and be endorsed to operate at larger control towered airports.

 What are the age requirements for a Sport Pilot?

 Age requirements are the same as a private pilot, solo at age 16 and obtain a license at age 17.
 No upper age limit for sport or private pilots.

 What are the medical requirements for a Sport Pilot?

 First and foremost, same as all pilots flying any aircraft, you must personally determine before each flight you are medically fit to operate the aircraft in a safe manner.

 Second, a valid U.S. driver’s license can be used for medical eligibility in which the same restrictions on a driver’s license, such as wearing glasses, are applicable when flying an airplane LSA as a sport pilot.